-- Act with integrity and in good faith to support your colleagues and the wider business. - Respect everyone you work alongside regardless of any social or cultural differences. - Be mindful of discrimination when recruiting new colleagues and promoting or developing existing colleagues, based on merit and business considerations alone. - Model inclusive behaviour in your team to ensure an environment of openness and collaboration where we can draw from the diversity, knowledge, and experience of our colleagues. - Voice your views and concerns through the right channels so that we can all work together to make dunnhumby a great place to work.

-Q: I need to make a promotion decision between two colleagues.
+- Act with integrity and in good faith to support your colleagues and the wider business. - Respect everyone you work alongside regardless of any social or cultural differences. - Be mindful of discrimination when recruiting new colleagues and promoting or developing existing colleagues, based on merit and business considerations alone. - Model inclusive behaviour in your team to ensure an environment of openness and collaboration where we can draw from the diversity, knowledge, and experience of our colleagues. - Voice your views and concerns through the right channels so that we can all work together to make dunnhumby a great place to work. - Q: I need to make a promotion decision between two colleagues.
 One colleague is 55 and the other is 40.
 Should I promote the younger colleague since they may work for us for more years?

-A: No. We only make employment decisions based on jobrelated skills, achievements and performance.
-We never make decisions based on age or any other non-job-related characteristics.

-Q: A colleague is recruiting a new team member.
+No. We only make employment decisions based on job- related skills, achievements and performance.
+We never make decisions based on age or any other non-job-related characteristics. - Q: An interview candidate, who has a disability, has requested that their interview is held near the accessible facilities.
+Should I make the adjustment?
+Yes.
+Candidates who have disabilities should be supported with reasonable adjustments, as far as is reasonably practical, to ensure they aren't disadvantaged. - Q: A colleague is recruiting a new team member.
 They have made a number of remarks that I am concerned may mean they could discriminate against certain candidates.
 What should I do?

-A: You should always raise your concern in the manner you feel most comfortable with, because we will not tolerate any form of discrimination.
+You should always raise your concern in the manner you feel most comfortable with, because we will not tolerate any form of discrimination.
 If you don't feel you can speak to your colleague directly, speak with your line manager, the HR team or use the Speak Up process.

-Q: An interview candidate, who has a disability, has requested that their interview is held near the accessible facilities.
-Should I make the adjustment?

-A: Yes.
-Candidates who have disabilities should be supported with reasonable adjustments, as far as is reasonably practical, to ensure they aren't disadvantaged.

-Q: My manager hasn't been putting forward colleagues for training opportunities.
-I think this might be because they are pregnant, is that OK?

-A: No. There should be fair access to training opportunities for all colleagues.
-If you have a concern and feel you can't raise this with your manager directly, you should talk to another manager, the HR team, or use the Speak Up process

-The HR team
+The HR Team